-- Your word processor may have a version change, tomorrow or next month ... - You can't predict when USPTO's Black Box Engine will have a version change, tomorrow or next month ... - If they get out of synch with each other, then the result tomorrow or next month might be square root becoming a smiley face or μ became a "u" - And anyway, unlike a PDF file which looks the same no matter who opens it and views it, as a general matter it often happens that with a DOCX file, it looks different depending on who opens it and when they open it and which software they use - For all of these reasons, you have to maintain continued and never-ceasing diligence for character-by-character comparisons, each time you do another DOCX filing
+- You can't predict when your Microsoft Office 365 will have a version change, tomorrow or next month ... - You can't predict when USPTO's Black Box Engine will have a version change, tomorrow or next month ... - If they get out of synch with each other, then the result tomorrow or next month might be square root becoming a smiley face or "\u03c4" became a "\u00fc" - And anyway, unlike a PDF file which looks the same no matter who opens it and views it, as a general matter it often happens that with a DOCX file, it looks different depending on who opens it and when they open it and which software they use - For all of these reasons, you have to maintain continued and never-ceasing diligence for character-by-character comparisons, each time you do another DOCX filing